thelastpickle/cassandra-reaper/src/docs/content/docs/usage/multi_dc.md

 +++
 [menu.docs]
-name = "Multi DC"
-weight = 50
-identifier = "multi_dc"
+name = "Operating with a Multi DC Cluster" weight = 50 identifier = "multi_dc"
 parent = "usage"
 +++

-# Reaper with multi DC clusters
+# Operating with a Multi DC Cluster

+Reaper can operate a cluster which has a multi data centre deployment.
+The `datacenterAvailability` setting in the Reaper YAML file indicates to Reaper its deployment in relation to cluster data center network locality.

 ## Single Reaper instance with JMX accessible for all DCs